GSA/digitalcorps.gsa.gov/_fellows/2024/olivia-athelus.md

 track: ['Cybersecurity']
 ---

-Olivia is currently pursuing her Master’s degree in Cybersecurity with a focus on Cybercrime and Conflict at Old Dominion University.
+Olivia completed her Master’s degree in Cybersecurity with a focus on Cybercrime and Conflict at Old Dominion University.

 After a distinguished career in the United States Navy, she is transitioning to the civilian workforce with a strong dedication to expanding her knowledge in cybersecurity.
 Passionate about helping others and advocating for mental health, Olivia is also committed to cloud computing and policymaking.